sebastianorlowski/traveather/README.md

 TBD: Service will consume data from other services like weather-service, currency-service etc.

+<h3>Technology stack</h3>

+- Spring 3.1.2
+- mySQL 8.0.33
+- OpenAPI Generator 6.5.0
+- RabbitMQ
+- Docker

+Service uses <b>Contract First</b> approach with OpenAPI to define REST.
+Core module is the heart of project, which will manage the main operations and receive data from external sources(microservices).

 <h3>Build application using Maven Deamon</h3>

 `mvnd clean install -T 3`